 Tools I use for this recipe:

-Want more of my easy, vegan, pasta recipes?
+Want more EASY, vegan, pasta recipes?

 Try my Sesame Kale Noodles made with kale, Brussels sprouts, sesame seeds, and noodles, in a creamy tahini sauce.

-Optional secret ingredient in this marinara sauce
+Optional secret ingredient in this marinara sauce recipe

 Since this is not a lengthy simmer sauce, the vodka adds a certain depth of flavor in the short cooking time.